hk21702/YA-GCal-Notion-Sync-Script/README.md

 To set up the calendar update trigger, set the **event source** to be ```From calendar``` and fill out the **owner email field**.

 To set up interval based triggers, set the **event source** to ```Time-driven```.
 Pick anything for the type of time based trigger though it should probably be set to something like every 15 minutes.

+#### First Run
+Once you got to this point in the process, you should be all done with the setup!
+It is recommended that you manually trigger the script once though so you can give your script access to GCal.
+Go back to the main script by clicking the button on the left hand side that looks like ```< >``` labeled editor.
+Make sure that the script being shown is the big main one.
+Then, ensure that the drop down menu next to the Run and Debug buttons is set to ```main```.
+Then, you can click **Run** or **Debug** to run the script!
+On your first run, the script will ask you to give access to GCal.
+A popup should come up asking you to sign in, give access, and all that.
+Do as its told and allow the script to access GCal.

 ## Known limitations/Bugs